'Good design is not just about what it looks and feels like, but also about how it works'

 Steve Jobs

-Passivhaus is a proven system of construction that originated in Germany and guarantees quality, comfort and energy efficiency.
-Having built and lived in a passivhaus before, we knew that we wanted this second house to be passivhaus too.
-Beyond that there were two choices to make: whether to build a house that's thermally massive or thermally light (put simply: masonry or timber-frame).
 The walls and floors of a thermally massive passivhaus are constructed from concrete, which acts as a thermal store, absorbing the heat from the sun during the warmer months and slowly giving it back during the cooler months.
-The timber frame of a thermally light passivhaus cannot store up the heat in the same way, but it takes much less time and energy to heat than a conventional house and won't lose the heat as quickly.
+The timber frame of a thermally light passivhaus cannot store up the heat in the same way, but it takes much less time and energy to heat than a conventional timber-frame house and won't lose the heat as quickly.

-Our first build, The Autonomous House, was of thermally massive construction and we were very happy with how it performed over the five years that we lived there.
-The internal temperature remained fairly even (around 21C) for much of the year, only dropping to 17C in the coldest winter months, from mid Jan to Feb.
-However, with no draughts and cold spots, the house was comfortable even at 17C.
-We designed it using the Passivhaus Planning Package - complex software into which you enter all of the construction details, as well as data about the location's climate.
-It calculates how much energy will be needed to heat the house (the details can then be altered if necessary to end up with the desired low figure).
+We chose masonry for our first build, The Autonomous House - partly because it was a construction method that local builders were familiar with.
+We were very happy with how it performed during the five years that we lived there.
+The internal temperature remained fairly even - around a comfortable 21C - for much of the year, only dropping to 17C in the coldest winter months, from mid Jan to Feb.
+However, with no draughts and cold spots, the house was even comfortable at 17C.
+So, although timber-frame is a more common construction style here in the Highlands, we chose a masonry-built passivhaus once again.